calliope-project/calliope/doc/user/config_defaults.rst

 Per-tech costs
 --------------

 These are all the available costs, which are set to :math:`0` by default for every defined cost class.
-Costs are set by :yaml:`tech_identifier.costs.cost_class.cost_name`, e.g. :yaml:`nuclear.costs.monetary.flow_cap`.
+Costs are set by :yaml:`tech_identifier.costs.cost_class.cost_name`, e.g. :yaml:`nuclear.costs.monetary.flow_in_cap`.

 .. csv-table::
    :file: includes/default_costs.csv